GnRlLeclerc/Dynamic-Base16-VSCode/README.md

 Inspired from [dlasagno/vscode-wal-theme](https://github.com/dlasagno/vscode-wal-theme).

-Made for Linux be default, but should work on other platforms by tweaking the paths settings.
+Made for Linux by default, but should work on other OS by tweaking the paths settings.

 ## Features